-X{39} = Angioplasty and Stenting of Coronary Artery Same Day as First TAVR (1 if true, 0 if false)
+X29 = Vascular Disease (1 if true, 0 if false)

-β 's are the regression coefficients that correspond to each risk factor (X).
+$X{39} = Race/Ethnicity - Black, non-Hispanic (1 if true, 0 if false)$ β 's are the regression coefficients that correspond to each risk factor (X).

 A time factor (TimeFactor) is added to the intercept so the statewide expected average log PLOS for the current study period is equal to the actual statewide average log PLOS for this same period.